-- 4.8 Bonfires need a lot of organising and can be a hazard.
-Many displays are a great success without one. - If, after careful consideration, you do decide to have a bonfire, make one person responsible for it, from early planning to final clearing up, and make sure it is the appropriate size for the space you have. - Do not site it too near your display or firework storage area.
-And don't site it anywhere near fences or trees. - Never use flammable liquids like paraffin or petrol to get it going as this can result in uncontrolled spread of fire or explosion. - Check immediately before lighting that there is no animal or even a young child hidden inside. - Disposing of the spent cases is potentially dangerous and should be done with great care only after all your spectators have gone.
-Never put fireworks on a bonfire, even if they are duds. - Do not burn dangerous rubbish (e.g. aerosols, paint tins or foam-filled furniture). - Remove any rubbish from your bonfire area in advance so there is nothing that can be thrown onto the fire on the night.
+- 4.7 Bonfires need a lot of organising and can be a hazard.
+Many displays are a great success without one. - If, after careful consideration, you do decide to have a bonfire, make one person responsible for it, from early planning to final clearing up, and make sure it is the appropriate size for the space you have. - Do not site it too near your display or firework storage area and don't site it anywhere near fences, trees or other combustible materials. - Never use flammable liquids such as petrol to start a bonfire as this can result in uncontrolled spread of fire or explosion. - Check immediately before lighting that there is no animal or even a young child hidden inside. - Never put fireworks on a bonfire, even if they are duds. - Do not burn dangerous rubbish (e.g. aerosols, paint tins or foam-filled furniture). - Remove any rubbish from the bonfire area in advance so there is nothing that can be thrown onto the fire on the night.